-The Commonwealth is a values-based organisation that promotes democracy, the rule of law, freedom, peace and opportunities for all throughout its 52 member states.
+The Commonwealth is a values-based organisation that promotes democracy, the rule of law, human rights, gender equality and inclusive and sustainable development throughout its 53 member states.
 For Australia, the Commonwealth provides a means to strengthen democracy and development outcomes in our near region as well as in Commonwealth countries further afield.

 - their work aligns with Australia's development priorities—promoting prosperity, reducing poverty and enhancing stability

 - work on low-income small states—especially in the Pacific—supports regional prosperity and stability through achievement of the Sustainable Development Goals